Deep learning showreel!

 Did you find anything?

-Now, try searching for: (highlight this section of text to see it).
+Now, try searching for: a cat (highlight this section of text to see it).
 Can you find it now that I’ve told you what to look for?
 Even if you can’t, it turns out that neural networks can.
 I think this is a really neat idea - priming a network to help it know what it’s trying to do.

-• Style Transfer in Come Swim — January 19, 2017
+Style Transfer in Come Swim — January 19, 2017

 This is a landmark paper for a few reasons.
 First of all, it’s co-authored by a movie star; secondly it’s an application of the famous “style transfer” algorithm to a short film, and importantly that put a significant amount of work into making sure that the sylistic quality of the style transfer is high; which you don’t typically see.
 It’s a really interesting collaboration between the researchers and the film industry.
 I’m sure we’ll see a lot more like this over the years!

-• Understanding and Predicting Visual Humour — December 14, 2015
+Understanding and Predicting Visual Humour — December 14, 2015

 Easily Noon’s favourite paper of 2015.
 In life we face many problems.
 One of them is, given some non-funny situation, how can we make it funny?
 Naively one might think computers can’t begin to attemp to solve this problem.
 One would be wrong.
 Consider the top row of this image.
 Two people having dinner.
 Very unfunny.
 Two dogs having dinner at a dinner table?
 Hilarious.
 Likewise, cats in a park?
 Unfunny.
 A racoon riding a scooter in the same park?
 Brilliant.